Noodleshinobu/RenterRemorse_Test_1/README.md

 | Credits |
 -----------
 Welcome to Renter's Remorse, a That'll Do Games production.
-This game serves as our Capstone project for COSC-4375, COSC-4395, and C The team behind this project is composed of:
+This game serves as our collective Capstone project for COSC-4375, COSC-4395, and CSCI-4385.
+The team behind this project is composed of:
 - Joseph Peery (CS major)
 - Joshua Jones (CS major)
 - Spencer Myers (CIS major)
 - Justin Nguyen (IT major)
 - Sasha Scott (IT major)
 Also, special thanks to Mr. Propaganda (Jacob Moellenbeck) for making the game's music.
 This game was created using Unreal Engine 4.27.2.